Feline Lower Urinary Tract Disease

 - pee outside the litter box, often on a smooth, cool surface

-What conditions cause FLUTD?
+What conditions cause FLUTD in cats?

 If you see your cat having these symptoms, they may have